RosannaRossington/RosannaRossington.github.io/_portfolio/3_project.markdown

 ---
 layout: post
-title:  Project 2 WDI
+title:  Project 3 WDI
 description: Mudita
 img:
 <!-- redirect: https://unsplash.com -->
 ---

-A Rails application with PostgreSQL that brings a social aspect to shopping online.
+A MEN stack application that aims to display data from the Police API in an easily accessible and visually appealing manner.
-An individual five-day project that allows you to share links to products you think would suit a friend.
+A three person six-day group project to raise awareness of the type of crime, location and status of the criminal activity in London.

 	---
 	layout: post